North Lakes

 North Lakes is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-North Lakes' residential structures, as per the latest Census evaluation, consisted of 84.9% houses and 15.1% other dwellings such as semi-detached homes, apartments, and 'other' types.
-In contrast, Brisbane metropolitan area had 75.0% houses and 25.0% other dwellings.
-Home ownership in North Lakes stood at 18.3%, with the remaining dwellings either mortgaged (43.0%) or rented (38.8%).
-The median monthly mortgage repayment in North Lakes was $1,950, higher than Brisbane metro's average of $1,820.
-The median weekly rent figure for North Lakes was recorded at $420, compared to Brisbane metro's $380.
-Nationally, North Lakes' mortgage repayments were higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+North Lakes' dwellings, according to the latest Census, consisted of 84.9% houses and 15.1% other dwellings (semi-detached, apartments, 'other').
+Brisbane metro had 75.0% houses and 25.0% other dwellings.
+Home ownership in North Lakes was higher at 18.3%, with mortgaged dwellings at 43.0% and rented ones at 38.8%.
+The median monthly mortgage repayment was $1,950, above Brisbane metro's average of $1,820.
+Median weekly rent in North Lakes was $420, compared to Brisbane metro's $380.
+Nationally, North Lakes' mortgage repayments were higher at $1,950 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing